Wildfires continue to rage across Southern California

 They escaped with a few Christmas presents.

-"Now, everything that I have, except for my lovely family, is gone," she said through tears.
+"Now, everything that I have, except for my lovely family, is gone," she said.

 The Thomas fire jumped to thousands of acres with startling speed as Santa Ana winds, blowing as fast as 35 to 50 mph, carried its embers.
 The fire quickly devoured dry chaparral, as the county has been in a period of moderate drought.